elifesciences/elife-bot/docs/components.md

 - Known to run for weeks uninterrupted between new code deployments
 - RAM Mem: 604348k total, 557244k used, after real work performed
-- S3Monitor, using a single worker, polls for modifications on 1,114 S3 objects in 2 min 44 sec
+- S3Monitor, using a single worker, polls for modifications on 1,700 S3 objects in 4 to 8 minutes
-- Full conversion of 237 articles into eLife lens completes in 14 minutes
 - Unzipping 230 PDF files and saving to S3, approx. 1.4 GB of data, takes 7 minutes
+- Publishing 6 articles worth of content (XML, PDF, SVG, eLife lens page, and Fluidinfo API) takes 48 seconds
 - Publishing 3 articles to Fluidinfo API takes 12 seconds